donaldrich80/modular-gitlab-ci/docs/integrations/mkdocs/mkdocs.md

 * [mkdocs](https://www.mkdocs.org)

+## Extensions and Plugins

-To see a list of extensions and plugins used by this template (specifically the Docker container used), check out the extensions and plugins capabilities.
+To see a list of extensions and plugins used by this template (specifically the Docker container used), check out the [plugins](integrations/mkdocs/plugins.md) and [extensions](integrations/mkdocs/extensions.md) capabilities.

+## Customization

-For general customization and guidelines for appearance (including the theme mkdocs-material), check out here.
+For general customization and guidelines for appearance (including the theme mkdocs-material), check out [here](integrations/mkdocs/appearances.md).